dimitardimitrov/radium/README.md

   4. Load the theme by adding it to *~/.zpreztorc* as mentioned in the [Prezto docs](https://github.com/sorin-ionescu/prezto)

 ## Configuration
-There isn't much to configure.
-The only option is to remove the user block from the left side of the prompt.
-This is convenient when your prompt gets crowded.
 You can enable/disable the user block through the RADIUM_USER_BLOCK environemntal variable.

+Radium User Environment Variables:
+       RADIUM_USER_BLOCK=0 Disables the user block
+       RADIUM_USER_BLOCK=1 Enables the user block

+You will also need to set your fonts in terminal.
+For iTerm, you will have to set both Font and non-ASCII Font using the Powerline fonts from above for the non-ASCII Fonts

 #### Disable the user block
   1. Add the user block variable with 0 value(false) to your user environment variables file.

         RODIUM_USER_BLOCK=0" >> ~/.zprofile

 #### Enable the user block